 For something slightly less creepy, there’s a dedicated cat cafe, Cafe Neko with 5 in-house cats roaming around that you can play with while enjoying your coffee.

 - Blog: http://austrianadaptation.com

 - Pinterest: https://www.pinterest.com/carlyhulls/

 - Twitter: https://twitter.com/carlyhulls

-If you like these interviews and my personal take on living abroad, check out my Expat Living section.
-You’ll find posts about how to send your bags around the world or tips for finding work in Berlin.
+Or browse through our expat living archives for more interviews and tips on expat life in Berlin.
+You’ll find posts about how to send your bags around the world or even tips for finding work in Berlin.

 If you like this post, share it on Pinterest.